 In a GLP compliant ex vivo eye corrosivity/irritation study conducted in accordance with OECD TG 437, the chemical was applied to 3 bovine cornea per experiment.
 The mean in vitro irritancy score (IVIS) was 4.
-Based on the prediction model criteria, eye irritation potential cannot be concluded for chemicals with IVIS values of >3 and ≤55 (REACH n.d.).
+Based on the prediction model criteria, eye irritation potential cannot be concluded for chemicals with IVIS values of > 3 and \leq 55 (REACH n.d.).

 In a non-GLP compliant eye irritation study similar to OECD TG 405, the chemical was instilled into the eye of 2 rabbits (strain specified as 'white', sex not specified).
-The chemical was not washed out, and ocular reactions were scored at 10 minutes, and at 1, 3, 24, 48 and 72 hours after application.
+The chemical was not washed out.
+Ocular reactions were scored at 10 minutes, and at 1, 3, 24, 48 and 72 hours after application.
 Individual animal scores were not provided.
-The mean scores across the 24-72 hour timepoints and both animals were: corneal opacity 0/4, iritis 0/2, conjunctivae 0.25/3 (fully reversed within 2 days), and chemosis 0/4 (REACH n.d.).
+The mean scores (based on observations at 24, 48 and 72 hours) were: corneal opacity 0/4, iritis 0/2, conjunctivae 0.25/3 (fully reversed within 2 days), and chemosis 0/4 (REACH n.d.).

 In a non-GLP compliant non-guideline study, the chemical was instilled into the eye of 2 Vienna white rabbits (sex not reported).
 Ocular reactions were scored at 1, 24, 48 and 72 hours, and animals were observed for up to 8 days.
 Limited study details were available.
 Individual animal scores were not provided.
-The mean scores across the 24-72 hour timepoints and both animals were 1/4 (fully reversed within 8 days), iritis 0/2, conjunctivae 0.33/3 (fully reversed within 2 days), and chemosis 0.17/4 (fully reversed within 2 days).
+The mean scores (based on observations at 24, 48 and 72 hours) were corneal opacity 1/4 (fully reversed within 8 days), iritis 0/2, conjunctivae 0.33/3 (fully reversed within 2 days), and chemosis 0.17/4 (fully reversed within 2 days) (REACH n.d.).